If you’re here you’ve been asking yourself, “Everest Base Camp vs Kilimanjaro, which trek should I do?” In this blog post I compare the 2.

 But what many of us agreed on was that Kilimanjaro is easier for beginner trekkers.
 The guides are more attentive, the trek is half as long and the time spent at high altitude is shorter.
 If you’ve never hiked at high altitude or for long distances then I recommend you start with Mount Kilimanjaro instead of Nepal.

 Everest Base Camp is the clear winner when it comes to cost.
-It’s possible to trek on your own for as little as $40 a day if you don’t use a porter or guide, neither of which are required.
-On Kilimanjaro, however, you’re required to have a licensed guide for your climb.
+It’s possible to trek for as little as $40 a day if you don’t use a porter or guide, neither of which are required.
+I do not recommend this.
+On Kilimanjaro, however, by law you need to have a licensed guide for your climb.
 This along with about $200 per day in conservation and camping fees to the government of Tanzania can add up to an expensive trip.
 If cost is a major factor for you then hiking to Everest Base Camp is the way to go.

 Best for Low Crowds: Kilimanjaro